AntreasKouloumis/Soccer-Tournament-Simulator/README.md

 ### Prerequisites

-Before you can run the Soccer Tournament Manager, ensure you have the following prerequisites:
+Before you can run the Soccer Tournament Simulator, ensure you have the following prerequisites:

 - [.NET SDK](https://dotnet.microsoft.com/download) installed on your system.
 - A code editor like Visual Studio or Visual Studio Code.